Skip to content

 Does live captions support multiple languages?

 Currently, live captions in Windows 11 primarily support US English.
-While Microsoft is expanding language support for Copilot+ PC features, most standard Windows 11 builds are limited to English.
-Check the Language settings in the Captions menu to see if additional language packs are available for download.
+Microsoft expands language support over time, but standard builds remain limited for now.
+Checking the Language settings in the Captions menu reveals whether additional packs are available for download.

 Summary